-The agency is governed by a Board of Trustees with 24 members: one representing each of the twenty cities located within the two entire Counties serviced by the District (Belvedere, Corte Madera, Cotati, Fairfax, Larkspur, Mill Valley, Novato, Petaluma, Rohnert Park, Ross, San Anselmo, San Rafael, Santa Rosa, Sausalito, Sebastopol, Sonoma, Tiburon, Windsor, and lastly Cloverdale and Healdsburg, that were added after the annexation), and two selected by each County Board of Supervisors to represent each county at large.
-The regular Board meetings are held at 7:00 PM on the 2nd Wednesday of every month (unless cancelled for lack of business) and residents are welcome to attend.
+The agency is governed by a Board of Trustees with 24 members: one representing each of the twenty cities located within the two entire two county area serviced by the District (Belvedere, Corte Madera, Cotati, Fairfax, Larkspur, Mill Valley, Novato, Petaluma, Rohnert Park, Ross, San Anselmo, San Rafael, Santa Rosa, Sausalito, Sebastopol, Sonoma, Tiburon, Windsor, Cloverdale and Healdsburg.
+Two Trustees are appointed by each County Board of Supervisors to represent each county at large.
+The Board's regular meetings are held at 7:00 PM on the 2nd Wednesday of every month (unless cancelled) and public attendance is welcomed.